YunoHost-Apps/cryptpad_ynh/README.md

 ## Additional information

-* To increase space for user in cryptpad, you can set up it in the config.js file in the root folder (`/var/www/cryptpad/config.js`), and then restart the cryptpad service (`sudo service cryptpad restart`).
+* To increase space for CryptPad users, you can modify `/var/www/cryptpad/config.js`), and restart the CryptPad service with `sudo service cryptpad restart`.

 ## Links